 My research vision is to lead the emergence of the notification systems research field to a position marked by cohesive community effort, scientific method, and focus on relevant, real-world problems--providing improved system interfaces and engineering processes.
+Notification systems are intended to draw your attention away from a primary task, so designing such systems requires understanding the costs and benefits to interruption, reaction, and comprehension.
 I work on both the process and application side in advancing this emerging domain.
 My process side work focuses on ways to capture, share, and reuse interface design knowledge.
-My applications, generally developed for mobile devices (tablet PCs, handhelds, and mobile phones), focus on fields in which appropriate notifications have great potential value--health and wellness, assistive technologies, work-order systems, and educational situations.
+My applications, generally developed for mobile devices (tablets, smartwatches, handhelds, and mobile phones), focus on fields in which appropriate notifications have great potential value--health and wellness, assistive technologies, hiking and biking, work-order systems, and educational situations.

 I lead Virginia Tech's Technology on the Trail initiative, seeking to investigate ways that technology is used in hiking, biking, walking, and other outdoor travel-related settings.
 We balance the benefits of inserting technology into hiking and outdoor settings with the impacts on individuals and their relationships with others.
 Much of our work has examined existing technologies and how they have impacted our experiences and relationships in the outdoors.
 We also seek partnerships with scientists and outdoor enthusiasts who are interested in ways that technology can help them; current partnerships are investigating poison ivy emergence and spread, water quality monitoring, campsite sustainability, and birding.
 A good start to understanding this area is through the HCI Outdoors book that I co-edited with Michael Jones from BYU and Virginia Tech grad student Tim Stelter--an edited volume with contributions from scientists and researchers around the world.